 - Increased risk of struvite stone formation in the bladder

 - A bacterial infection: Certain species of bacteria can break down urea causing an increased urine pH

 This means that your cat’s urine is acidic (has a low urinary pH), indicating possible:

 This shows the presence of blood, indicating possible:

 - Bladder stones

 Benefits of Health Monitoring Litter

 The most significant benefit of a health monitoring litter is that it could potentially save your cat’s life by detecting a potential health issue early.
-This is what it’s designed to do and its main benefits.

 Here are some other benefits of choosing a health monitoring litter:

 Rest easy knowing that you have your kitty’s health under control.
 No surprises, just a health monitoring litter that indicates potential health issues.